 Home treatment is not appropriate for skin cancer.
 These conditions require the care of a dermatologist or specialist in skin cancers.

 Be active in preventing and detecting skin cancer on yourself and others.
 Perform regular self-examinations of your skin and note any changes.

 Surgical removal is the mainstay of skin cancer treatment for both basal cell and squamous cell carcinomas.
 For more information, see Surgery.

 People who cannot undergo surgery may be treated by external radiation therapy.
 Radiation therapy is the use of a small beam of radiation targeted at the skin lesion.
 The radiation kills the abnormal cells and destroys the lesion.
 Radiation therapy can cause irritation or burning of the surrounding normal skin.
 It can also cause fatigue.
 These side effects are temporary.
-In addition, a topical cream has recently been approved for the treatment of certain low-risk nonmelanoma skin cancers.
+In addition, a topical chemotherapy creams have been FDA approved for the treatment of certain low-risk nonmelanoma skin cancers.
 Patients with advanced or many basal cell carcinomas are sometimes prescribed oral pills to block the growth of these cancers.
 Side effects include muscle spasms, hair loss, taste changes, weight loss and fatigue.